PhD in Health Policy

 - CV with relevant work and research experience

 - ***Note: While not required, it is strongly encouraged that applicants have, or plan to have at the time of matriculation, mathematical skill at the level at the level of multivariate calculus, and one course each in linear algebra, analysis, probability, and statistics***

 Applicant interviews, if offered, will be held in early to mid February.

-Stanford also requires TWO copies of OFFICIAL transcripts for all schools attended for a year or more for accepted students.
+Stanford also requires an official copy of OFFICIAL transcripts for all schools attended for a year or more for accepted students.
 International applicants are encouraged to use the CHESICC or Educational Perspectives option within the Stanford application for official transcripts.

 259 Campus Drive